yingqi0607/tp/docs/UserGuide.md

 ##### Listing all tasks: `list`

-Shows a list of all tasks in TR4CKER.
+Displays a list of all tasks names in TR4CKER.

 Format: `list`